invider/collider.jam/README.md

 }
 ```
 Here we specify Z=1, so the ship
-will be in front of background.
+will be in front of the background.

-The ship should have x and y coordinates.
-We use canvas width and height to initialize those.

 In draw() function you can take
 _res.ship_, which is already loaded,